-All entrants to the MBA (Technology Management) course are required to have a minimum of three years’ experience in a managerial, professional or technical role.
-Usually this means that you are at least 25 years old, as it is unusual (but not impossible) to be able to satisfy the ‘experience’ requirement under this age.
-Depending on your previous qualifications, there are two entry routes: If you already hold an honours degree awarded by a recognised UK university, or equivalent, you can begin your MBA studies by taking MBA stage 1: management: perspectives and practice (B716).
+You will need a minimum of three years’ experience in a managerial, professional or technical role, so that you have a practical business base on which to build your MBA learning.
+Usually this means that you are at least 25 years old as it is unusual (but not impossible) to be able to satisfy the ‘experience’ requirement under this age.
+If you already hold an honours degree awarded by a recognised UK university, or equivalent you can begin your MBA studies by taking MBA stage 1: management: perspectives and practice (B716) or the fast-track version (BXFT716).
 Various higher education and professional qualifications are considered equivalent to an honours degree.
-If you hold a qualification that you believe is an equivalent level to a UK honours degree please contact us.
-The Open University Business School Masters Programme Committee is responsible for judging whether applicants’ qualifications meet the requirements for admission.
+Please contact us if you hold a qualification that you believe is an equivalent level to a UK degree, to ensure that it meets the requirements for admission.
 If you are experienced in managerial work but do not have an honours degree or equivalent, you need first to gain our Professional Certificate in Management (S01) (previously coded C31).
 This is also a valuable qualification in its own right.
 If you have the equivalent of a UK bachelors degree without honours you may be permitted to progress on to the MBA course by taking the first part of the Professional Certificate in Management, Managing 1: organisations and people (B628).
 Alternatively if you have an official Graduate Management Admission Test (GMAT) score of 640 or above, and the equivalent of a UK undergraduate degree, you will be allowed to progress directly on to the MBA.
 If you think either of these possibilities may apply to you, please speak to an adviser.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
-Please see their website for details.

 Months of entry